Daughter gets cool dad to dance with shades n vibey TikTok, gets over 830k views

 Daughter Gets Cool Dad to Wear Shades and Dance in Vibey TikTok, Gets Over 830k Views: People Are Here for It

-- This Tiktokker couldn’t be more grateful to have her father by her side, supporting her dreams
+- This musician couldn’t be more grateful to have her father by her side, supporting her dreams

 - TikTok user @mmmmysie shared a video of her dad dancing to a track that she made